 Macmillan Publishers, 304 pages

 Mara Sandroff is a fiction writer, critic and essayist based in Brooklyn, New York and Tucson, Arizona.
 She recently earned an MFA in fiction from New York University, and she is an alumna of One Story’s 2019 Summer Writers Conference and Kenyon Review’s 2021 Writers Workshop, a 2021 finalist in Tucson Festival of Book’s Literary Awards, and a voting member of the National Book Critics Circle.
+Her creative nonfiction has appeared in the Emerging Writer Series of Roxane Gay’s The Audacity.
 Currently, she is working on a novel that explores Jewish identity, intergenerational storytelling, and a young girl’s coming-of-age in a world that is (possibly) coming to an end.
 Write On, Door County will support her novel with a residency in December 2023.
 Find her online at marasandroff.com.